 While road-cruising one should always be aware of the surrounding vehicle traffic.
 It is best to restrict your activity to little-used roads.
 Additionally, pull over when you stop and do not stop where oncoming traffic cannot see you (e.g. below hills and on curves).

-Trapping: — The most effective means to collect aquatic turtles is through the use of traps.
-Basking traps and funneled hoop nets are two of the most effective varieties.
-Additionally, the smaller galvanized minnow traps are ideal from catching smaller turtles and salamanders (e.g. Small-mouthed Salmanders and Mudpuppys).
+— The most effective means to collect aquatic turtles is through the use of traps.
+Basking traps and funneled hoop nets are two of the most effective varieties (there are many online sources for building effective turtle traps).
+Additionally, the smaller galvanized minnow traps are ideal from catching smaller turtles and salamanders (e.g. Small-mouthed Salamanders while breeding and Mudpuppys).
+If trapping while turtles and snakes are active, be sure to leave a portion of your trap above the water, or your catch will drown.
 Terrestrial traps often make use of an artificial (silt fencing) or natural (rock bluff) 'drift fence' that herps encounter and then move along the face of.
 Hardware cloth funnels or pitfalls (containers buried flush with the ground) are then employed along the length of the drift fence.
 All traps should be checked daily (or more often if conditions warrant) to make sure the trapped specimens don't suffer from exposure.

-Handling Herps: — All frogs, toads, and salamanders occurring in Kansas may be captured and handled with safety.
-However, care should be taken to avoid any contact of their skin secretions with a person's eyes, nose, or mouth, because the skin secretions of certain salamanders, frogs (for example, the Gray Treefrogs complex [Hyla chrysoscelis/versicolor] and most toads [Anaxyrus]) irritate mucous membranes and are poisonous if ingested.
+— All frogs, toads, and salamanders occurring in Kansas may be captured and handled with safety.
+However, care should be taken to avoid any contact of their skin secretions with a person's eyes, nose, or mouth, because the skin secretions of certain salamanders, frogs (for example, the Gray Treefrogs complex and most toads) irritate mucous membranes and are poisonous if ingested.
 No lizard in the state is venomous, but all can bite.
 Only the Eastern Collared Lizard, Great Plains Skink, and Broadhead Skink have jaws powerful enough to deliver a painful bite.
 All others have jaws so small that no precaution is necessary.
-Snakes, however, include five dangerous, venomous species.
+Snakes, however, include five dangerously venomous species.
 Unless these can be recognized positively in advance, the novice should treat all snakes as venomous and observe them from a distance.

 Specimens held in captivity for any length of time should not be released into the wild.
 The exception would be specimens temporarily held in the field for photographs or identification.